8-bit-processor/8-bit-processor/README.md

 - 👋 Hi, I’m @8-bit-processor..
-Welcome to my repository
+Welcome to my repository.
-A special place to make cool and useful things
+I program as a hobby and for my enjoyment.